WelfzTwingoFurs/WegTek3D/README.md

 -Floor-sprite position slightly innacurate to aspect ratio;
 -Mouselook different sensitivity for X and Y;
 -No in-game options (all settings in editor);
--The car is partially infinitely tall;
+-The car is infinitely tall for walls and other cars;
--Car's polygons distort when clipping;
+-Cars' polygons distort when clipping;
 -NPCs can't dodge things, only follow targets.